selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
+- [X] Reverse the order of answering (switch location with explanation)
+- [X] Document the different prompts used
+- [ ] Finish adding overlapping locations to the sides and complete setups
-- [ ] Test triangle map task 2.0 on Gemini-2.5 Flash
+- [ ] Post-process (crop) the map renders using Python's `matplotlib` library
-    - [ ] Write the script to test with 12 images
+- [ ] Incorporate thinking into the script
+    - [ ] Enabling thinking
+    - [ ] Saving thinking (thought summaries) to a `.json` file
+- [ ] Implement automatic evaluation
-        - [ ] One setup
+    - [ ] Incoporate parsing multi-line explanations
+- [ ] Test with Gemini-2.5 Flash for a few calls (probably 10-15 as a final test) to make sure the script works well
-        - [ ] Second setup
+- [ ] Test with Gemini-2.5 Pro
-        - [ ] Automate
+    - [ ] Select 3 pairs with increasing and varied difficult (easy, medium, hard)
-    - [ ] (do this first) Write the script to test with 3 images
+    - [ ] 3 pairs with dynamic thinking
-        - If we're not including the "not shown in image" choice, this should naturally correspond to a smaller number of data pairs.
-Each object would only be paired with 3 renders, giving us 18 pairs across each setup, which gives us 54 pairs/data points in total.
-        - [ ] One setup
+    - [ ] 3 pairs without dynamic thinking (and with max budget)
-        - [ ] Second setup
+- [ ] Test omitting the sentence that makes the
-        - [ ] Third setup
+- [ ] Edit the script to test with 12 images
-        - [ ] Automate
+- [ ] Test 5 of the hardest cases with Gemini-2.5 Pro

+### *Backburner*
 - [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full

-### *Backburner*
 - [ ] Merge with main?
 When?
 - [ ] Make coordinates precise on the hypotenuse side
     - [ ] corners.py 60 deg